ryowaka/WAKASUGI-Data-Science-Portfolio/basic_streamlit_app/README.md

-## Palmer's Penguins Streamlit app
+# Palmer's Penguins Streamlit app
-This app allows users to explore the Palmer's Penguins dataset
+This app allows users to explore and compare the physical characteristics of the Palmer's Penguins dataset